Skylum Luminar 4.3 verdict

 If you use it as a plug-in, you just get the editing tools.
 When you’ve finished editing your photo it’s returned to the ‘host’ software.
 With Luminar 3, Skylum briefly offered this plug-in version as a separate product (‘Luminar Flex’), but it’s now been rolled back into the main program so that Luminar 4 comes with the plug-in included.

 The main Library window is basic but effective.
 You import the folders you want to include and they appear in the sidebar to the right.
 You can also create Albums and use Shortcuts, such as Recently Edited and Favourites, to find your pictures.
 You can add Ratings, Flags and Color Labels and filter your images with these properties, and with Luminar 4.3 Skylum has introduced a basic Search tool, which can find your images using names, folders, dates and file extensions.

 The filters and tools in the Edit window are split into four workspaces.
 This is a major departure from earlier versions of Luminar, where the workspaces were endlessly customisable.
 The filters have been consolidated too, and they are now found in specific workspaces.

-The four workspaces are Essentials, Creative, Portrait and Pro.
+The four workspaces in Luminar 4 are Essentials, Creative, Portrait and Pro.
 It’s not always obvious where you might expect to find the filter you need, but it won’t take you long to remember..